-- Next, go to LinkedIn and find a photo of that client.
-If she’s not a real person then use a photo of someone who could be your ideal client.
+- Next, go to LinkedIn and find a photo of that customer.
+If its not a real person then use a photo of someone who could be your ideal client.
 Tape the photo it to a spot where you can see it from your desk.

-- Next, make a list of how she wants to feel (or would rather feel) that relates to what you offer.
+- Next, make a list of how your ideal customer wants to feel (or would rather feel) as it relates to what you offer.
 Safe?
 Wealthy?
 Calm?
-Happier?
+Happy?

-- Now, jot down what you do to get her there.
-Do you use a specific approach or therapy?
+- Now, jot down what you do that will get him or her to that place.
+Is it a specific approach or therapy?
 Is there a course or program you offer?
-What’s your special sauce?
+In other words, what’s your special sauce?

 - Finally, put it all together and see what you come up with.

 Try it!
-You’ll be amazed at the reaction you get, especially from people who are just like your ideal clients.
+You may be amazed at the reaction you’ll get, especially from your ideal customers!

 Give me 30 mins and I’ll give you a tip about your ideal customer (or client) that will make a difference in your business right now.
 Schedule an appointment below: